 What If I Already Opened a Succession in Another State?

 If the deceased was domiciled and died in another state and succession was already opened, you can simply present a copy of the probated will to the proper Louisiana court in order to begin the process.
 The Louisiana court will accept the will probated in another state and give it the power to transfer assets in this state.
+This is known as ancillary probate or ancillary succession.
+We assist clients as well as out-of-state lawyers with ancillary probate.

 L.A.
 R.S.
 9:2421 states that “A will duly proved, allowed, and admitted to probate outside of this state, may be allowed and recorded in the proper court of any parish in this state, in which the testator shall have left any estate.”